mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

                        correctAmount

-For implementing those three checks we simply read the script-utxo datum and compare its information with the corresponding one.
+For implementing those three checks we simply read the script-utxo datum and compare its information with the expected one.

 Validator
 ~~~~~~~~~

-The on-chain validator as we briefly mentioned is parameterized on the receiver
+The on-chain validator, as we briefly mentioned, is parameterized on the receiver
 address.
 This design decision allows us to have a unique script address for each
 ``ReceiverAddress``.
-Also, a validator function must mandatory take a datum, a
-redeemer and a script-context and return a boolean.
-Because we are using typed
-validators we will use the types we briefly introduce in the Business Logic
-:ref:`Types section <business_logic-types>`.
+Given that we are minting a control token, it would be
+desired to include in the parameter its asset class too for checking that it's burned
+when canceling or resolving.
+However we can't do it because
+a circularity problem: in the control token minting policy we need the script
+address for ensuring that the token is paid to the corresponding utxo.
+We solved
+this issue by including in the datum the control token asset class, as we showed before.

+The validator will run when the script uxto is spent, and it corresponds to `Cancel` and
+`Resolve` operations, which are the only two constructors of :code:`EscrowRedeemer` type.
+In both
+cases we have to check that the control token is burned.

 .. code:: haskell